nillebco/rt-voice-assistant/doc/slides/Presentation.md

 ---

+## Acknowledgements

+- [Marine Guyot](https://codingresearcher.com/) - for testing this logic on Linux/GPU

+---

 ## Where are we going today - and why?
 > LLMs are a new kind of computer, and you program them in English
 >         Andrej Karpathy